ns-develops/ns-develops/README.md

 <br>
 `💞️ I’m looking to collaborate on building apps and training forums, worldwide`
 <br>
-`💼 I'm intrested to work with creative spirits, environments and hybrid opportunities / coworking.
+`💼 I'm intrested to work with creative spirits, environments and hybrid opportunities / coworking`
 <br>
 `🧠 My brain has many tabs open`
 <br>